La Viena FC: 2021–22 Season

 In the 2021–22 Egyptian Third Division Season, they topped group D beating out Fayoum Y.C. pre-maturely with a 16-point difference and 5 games remaining, automatically sealing them promotion, making them the second club in history next to Ceramica Cleopatra FC, to achieve promotion two consecutive seasons after competing in the third and fourth divisions.

 2022–23 Season

-They would hire Hungarian George Gallidi as their head coach when promotion was sealed.
+They would hire Hungarian György Gálhidi as their head coach when promotion was sealed.
 The 2022–23 Egyptian Second Division seemed to be competitive as El-Gouna FC and Petrol Asyut SC are in a close race for promotion with them.

 Egypt Cup

 Throughout this time, they managed to reach the Egypt Cup round of 32 on three different occasions, they lost the first time to Ismaily SC 2–1 in the 2020–21 season, then in the 2021–22 season they lost 1–0 to the club that was once owned by their current owners and a club that was formerly based in the Assiyout region, Pyramids FC.
 The third appearance was against ENPPI SC, in the 2022–23 season where they would lose 3–0.